ethanwongca/RforLabs/README.md

 <h3> Gas Chemistry R Functions </h3>
 These conseceutive functions are simple functions, so I can insert my repetitive data quicker into equations.
 Since the lab report requires no graphing I only created mathematical functions for this lab.

+<h3> Capacitance Lab A Physics </h3>
+In this lab, the theoretical capacitance is being compared to the mean and the standard deviation is looked at.
+So in this portion of the R code I made a matrix and use of vectors to display and get specific values of the data.